STiXzoOR/dotfiles_old/README.md

 ### Terminal & iTerm2

 - Only use UTF-8 in Terminal.app
-- Use dracula theme by default in Terminal.app
+- Install dracula theme in Terminal.app
 - Install nord theme in Terminal.app
+- Use nord theme by default in Terminal.app
 - Enable “focus follows mouse” for Terminal.app and all X11 apps
 - Tell iTerm2 to use the custom preferences in the directory
 - Specify the preferences directory